RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-optimization.rst

 This is inefficient because the GPU compiler must know the base pointer that every load comes from and in this situation, the compiler cannot determine what â€˜d' points to.
 So, both B and C are assigned to the same GPU resource, removing the ability to do certain optimizations.

 *If the algorithm allows changing the work-group size, it is possible to get better performance by using larger work-groups (more work-items in each work-group) because the workgroup creation overhead is reduced.
 On the other hand, the OpenCL CPU runtime uses a task-stealing algorithm at the work-group level, so when the kernel execution time differs because it contains conditions and/or loops of varying number of iterations, it might be better to increase the number of work-groups.
 This gives the runtime more flexibility in scheduling work-groups to idle CPU cores.
 Experimentation might be needed to reach optimal work-group size.
-*Since the AMD OpenCL runtime supports only in-order queuing, using ``clFinish`` () on a queue and queuing a blocking command gives the same result.
+*Since the AMD OpenCL runtime supports only in-order queuing, using clFinish() on a queue and queuing a blocking command gives the same result.
 The latter saves the overhead of another API command.

 For example::

-  ``clEnqueueWriteBuffer(myCQ, buff, **CL_FALSE**, 0, buffSize, input, 0, NULL, NULL);``
+  clEnqueueWriteBuffer(myCQ, buff, **CL_FALSE**, 0, buffSize, input, 0, NULL, NULL);
-  ``clFinish(myCQ);``
+  clFinish(myCQ);

 is equivalent, for the AMD OpenCL runtime, to::

- ``clEnqueueWriteBuffer(myCQ, buff, **CL_TRUE**, 0, buffSize, input, 0, NULL, NULL);``
+  clEnqueueWriteBuffer(myCQ, buff, **CL_TRUE**, 0, buffSize, input, 0, NULL, NULL);

 * GPU ISA: GCN-based GPUs have 32KB of dedicated L1 instruction cache.
 A single instruction cache instance serves up to 4 CUs (depending upon the architecture family and device), with each CU holding up to 40 wavefronts.
 As each wavefront includes its own program counter, a single instruction cache unit may serve up to 160 wavefronts with each executing a different instruction in the program.

-.. note:: If the program is larger than 32KB, the L1-L2 cache trashing can inhibit performance.
+..
+Note:: If the program is larger than 32KB, the L1-L2 cache trashing can inhibit performance.
 The size of the ISA can be determined by using the CodeXL analysis mode, under the Statistics tab.
 For information about how to use CodeXL, see Chapter 4.

 2.8.4 Guidance for CUDA Programmers Using OpenCL
 +++++++++++++++++++++++++++++++++++++++++++++++++